sbrusch-uvm/eco_geno/population_genomics/popgen_notes.md

 So I was absent last class so this was a lot of catching up to do

-Today we filtered the VCF file so that there was more concise data that you could look at
+Today we filtered the VCF file so that there was more concise data that you could look at this is saved under 01_VCF_Filtering(Correct Location)

 We set the depth